veb86/fpspreadsheet/examples/other/readme.txt

 - expression_parser_demo_expression_parser: shows how the formula engine of FPSpreadsheet is used.

+- frozen_rowscols/demo_frozen_cols_rows: shows how the first rows and columns can be "frozen", i.e. prevented from scrolling.

 - header_footer_images/demo_write_headerfooter_images: adds images to
   worksheet headers and footers